-Hi.
-I love bone broth!
-Bone broth is not only a super nutritious and healing food, but it also adds beautiful flavour to other dishes you use it to cook with (soups, stews, curries, crockpot meats; the list goes on…).
+Bone broth, yay!
+Bone broth is not only a super nutritious and healing food, but it also adds beautiful flavour to other dishes you add it to, or use it to cook with (soups, stews, curries, crockpot meats; the list goes on…:)).

-The cool thing is that you can actually find good quality bone broth, pre-made, in many health conscious grocery stores these days, BUT if you already cook a lot for yourself and have bones from whole chickens, etc., why not save a bunch of money and make your own?
+The cool thing is that you can actually find good quality bone broth, pre-made, in many health conscious grocery stores these days, but it’s expensive.
+If you already cook a lot for yourself and have bones from whole chickens, or access to beef bones, etc., why not save a bunch of money and make your own?

-See below to find out why you it’s something you should consider adding it to your health regime and to learn Everything You Need to Know to DIY:
+Read on to find out why bone broth is something you should consider adding to your daily diet and health regime and to find out everything you need to know to do it yourself:

-Bone broth is an abundant source of minerals, like calcium, phosphorus, magnesium, and potassium, in forms that your body can easily absorb (YES!).
+Whew, where to start?
+Bone broth is an abundant source of minerals, like calcium, phosphorus, magnesium and potassium in forms that your body can easily absorb (YES!
+We want this).

 What are the benefits of consuming a properly prepared bone broth?

-Proline and glycine (amino acids) are important for a healthy gut and digestion, muscle repair and growth, a balanced nervous system, and strong immune system.
+I mentioned this a bit above, but it comes back to proline and glycine (amino acids).
+They are important for a healthy gut and digestion, muscle repair and growth, a balanced nervous system, and strong immune system.

 Can I just buy broth from the grocery store?

-At some health conscious stores, yes, but it must be labeled “Bone Broth” and is often found in the organic frozen section.
-Do not confuse bone broth for conventional “broth” or “stock.
-Conventional broth from the grocery store (think tetra boxes) relies on high temperature, fast-cooking techniques, which result in a watered down, non-gelling liquid.
-This means you’re missing out on some of the benefits of a slow-cooked, gelatin-rich bone broth.
+At some health conscious stores, they’ll sell real bone broth, yes, but it must be labeled “Bone Broth” and is often found in the organic frozen section.
+Do not confuse bone broth for conventional “broth” or “stock that comes in tetra packs or cans.
+Conventional broth or stock from the grocery store relies on high temperature and fast-cooking techniques, which result in a watered down, non-gelling liquid.
+This processing means you’re missing out on some of the benefits of a slow-cooked, gelatin-rich bone broth.
 In addition, sugars, unnatural additives, preservatives and flavours are often added.
 Ick.
 If you’re interested in the healing properties of bone broth, you should make it yourself.